 3 – ring finger 4 – little finger

-Here are all the positions the notes of the D major scale:
+Here mentioned all position of the D major scale:

 1. D Major Scale Open position